Asabeaaa/twitter-data-extraction/README.md

 - import datetime

 ###### Project was divided into 3 parts:
-1. Getting credentials from Twitter Developers portal
+1. Passing credentials from Twitter Developers portal into python script
 2. scrape_tweets() that has the following parameters: Search topic ,The number of tweets to download per request and returns a dataframe.
 3. Save_results_as_csv() that has the following parameters: the dataframe from the above function and returns a csv file with the following naming format: tweets_downloaded_yymmdd_hhmmss.csv (where ‘yymmdd_hhmmss’ is the current 	timestamp)